-The Francis College of Engineering offers a Graduate Master's Cooperative Education Option (Co-op) in the Master of Science in Engineering (MSE) programs in Civil and Environmental, Computer, Electrical, Energy, Mechanical and Plastics Engineering, and the Master of Science programs in Biomedical Engineering and Biotechnology, Engineering Management and Environmental Engineering Studies.
+The Francis College of Engineering offers a Graduate Master's Cooperative Education Option (Co-op) in the Master of Science in Engineering (MSE) programs in Civil and Environmental, Computer, Electrical, Energy, (Solar & Nuclear) Mechanical and Plastics Engineering, and the Master of Science programs in Biomedical Engineering and Biotechnology, Engineering Management and Environmental Engineering Studies.

 A Co-op work Experience offers an opportunity to apply classroom knowledge in new, authentic contexts.
 Co-op participation at the graduate level is voluntary, and most students seek out the professional experience to deepen their education, develop new skills, and determine how theory and practice work together.
 The policies below are specific to the Engineering Graduate Co-op Program.

 All full-time non-thesis master's students in a participating major are eligible to apply.
 Students must submit a separate application to this option before the end of their first semester of study.